-Alpha Sigma Lambda, the national honorary society for parttime evening students, is available to qualified University College students.
-To be eligible for membership, a student must have earned a GPA of at least 3.5 in a minimum of 24 units of course work in residence toward a degree in University College, with at least 12 units in liberal arts and sciences.
+Alpha Sigma Lambda, the national honorary society for part-time evening students, is available to qualified School of Continuing & Professional Studies students.
+To be eligible for membership, a student must have earned a GPA of at least 3.5 in a minimum of 24 units of course work in residence toward a degree in the School of Continuing & Professional Studies, with at least 12 units in liberal arts and sciences.